ayanalamMOON/Time-Table-Generotor-Final/README.md

 This project is a Time Table Generator that allows users to create and manage timetables for various courses and constraints.

+## Overview

+The Time Table Generator project is designed to help users create and manage timetables for various courses and constraints.
+It consists of a backend server built with FastAPI and a frontend application built with React.
+The project also includes an AI model for timetable prediction and a recommendation system for course suggestions.

 ## Setup and Run the Project

 ### Backend